aunnagiri9/VidTour/README.md

 1. Clone this repository to your local machine.

-2. Install the required Python dependencies listed in requirements.txt using "pip install -r requirements.txt".
+2. Install the required Python dependencies listed in requirements.txt using `pip install -r requirements.txt`.

 3. Set up your Google API key by creating a .env file in the root directory and adding your key: